eosnewyork/eos-transit/packages/eos-transit-ledger-provider/README.md

 👉🏻 **Please see the "Quick Start" and thorough guide in the [`eos-transit` package docs](https://github.com/eosnewyork/eos-transit/tree/master/packages/eos-transit)**

+To build a plugin for your own signature provider to be included in the Transit API framework, please visit our in-depth tutorial here: https://github.com/eosnewyork/eos-transit/tree/master/plugin-dev/transit-dev-simple

 // We'll be adding plugin specific documentation here soon.